luo-anthony/DeveloperGPT/README.md

 # chat with GPT-3.5 inside the terminal
 $ developergpt chat

-# natural language to termianl commands
+# natural language to terminal commands
 $ developergpt cmd
 ```